beneslami/HeapManager/README.md

 This project is about managing Heap memory. it consists of 10 phases.
 Each phase discribe some concepts.

 ##phase 1
+Heap Memory of a process is the continuous part of Virtual Address space of the process from which a process claims and reclaims Memory during runtime (Dynamic Memory allocation).
+Unlike Stack memory which is reclaimed back upon procedure return automatically, it is the programmer's responsibility to free the dynamic memory after usage.
 Size of Virtual Memory (VM) page is constant (8192B on most systems).
 We usually use malloc/calloc to allocate dynamic memory in our program.
 In fact, malloc/free are linux library functions that uses sbrk/brk system calls to dynamically manage memory.
 Similarly, another pair of system call called mmap/munmap which are a wrapper for